juanduranc/broompy/README.md

 # broompy
 **broompy** is a simple Python library designed to help data scientists observe a summary of their DataFrame and facilitate data cleaning.
-It display DataFrame variables and reveal features that require cleaning or inspection.
-This library also displays charts to view the normal approximation of variable distributions and scatter plot to identify correlation.
+It reveals features that require cleaning or inspection.
+This library also displays charts to view the normal approximation of variable distributions and generates scatter plot to visualize correlation.

 Main Features
 -------------